 Ph.D.
 Environmental Ethics, Union Theological Seminary, New York

-I currently serve on two boards: the Wild Rockies Field Institute (www.wrfi.net/) and the Alumni Board of Union Theological Seminary (www.uts.columbia.edu/).
-I also serve on the History and Culture Committee of the Milltown Working Group, a citizens group working to restore the Clark Fork River and its communities once Milltown Dam (5 miles upstream from Missoula) is removed (see: www.cfrtac.org/ ; www.friendsof2rivers.org/ ; http://www.epa.gov/region8/superfund/mt/milltown/).
+Currently I serve on the Missoula Open Space Advisory Committee (http://www.ci.missoula.mt.us/505/Open-Space-Advisory), a citizen advisory board charged with "doing everything in its power to implement the Missoula Urban Area Open Space Plan and provide the Council with written recommendations concerning open space conservation proposals, including proposed acquisitions and trail development proposals, pursuant to the guidance of the Missoula Urban Area Open Space Plan."
+Other recent board service includes the Wild Rockies Field Institute (www.wrfi.net/) and the Alumni Board of Union Theological Seminary (www.uts.columbia.edu/).
+I also have served on the History and Culture Committee of the Milltown Working Group, a citizens group working to restore the Clark Fork River and its communities once Milltown Dam (5 miles upstream from Missoula) is removed (see: www.cfrtac.org/ ; www.friendsof2rivers.org/ ; http://www.epa.gov/region8/superfund/mt/milltown/).
 I am interested in community involvement in ecological restoration, and in June, 2006, I gave the keynote opening address to the Montana Governor’s Forum on Restoration in Billings.
-I belong to and try to be active in several local and regional environmental groups, including the Clark Fork Coalition (www.clarkfork.org/), Five Valleys Land Trust (www.fvlt.org/), the Montana Wilderness Association (www.wildmontana.org/), and the Wildlands Committee for the Prevention of Roads (www.wildlandscpr.org/).
+I belong to and try to be active in several local and regional environmental groups, including the Clark Fork Coalition (www.clarkfork.org/), Five Valleys Land Trust (www.fvlt.org/), the Montana Wilderness Association (www.wildmontana.org/), and Wilderness Watch (http://www.wildernesswatch.org/).